ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/native-apis.md

 ## Conclusion

-We have learned how to utilize Cordova plugins and the Ionic Native wrappers in order to easily access native mobile APIs.
+We have learned how to utilize Capacitor APIs in order to easily access native mobile APIs.

 Build the application for a mobile device and give it a try.